kg4ydw/noacli/Readme.md

 It is not a full turing complete parsed language, but it supports using one underneath if you want that.
-It doesn't even think about being a full gui shell with integrated window manager either, it expects you to have one.
+It doesn't even think about being a full gui shell with integrated window manager either, it expects you to have one, although it can help find or close lost windows.

 The intent of this shell is to simplify a lot of cli things that make you dedicate a terminal window to them and display their results in a more convenient way made possible by using a full graphical interface instead of a terminal window.

+It's not that we hate background jobs, but that they seem silly when you could have just opened another window.
+It's not that we like a proliferation of windows either -- this has measures to minimize that.

 This shell tries to make the following concepts obsolete;
 * terminal based text pagers
 * background jobs
 * waiting for jobs to complete before starting another
 * terminal multiplexers
-* terminal based scrol back buffers
+* terminal based scroll back buffers

 None of these really make sense when you can just open another graphical window.